openstack/tenks/README.md

 ### Running Tenks

 Currently, Tenks does not have a CLI or wrapper.
+Deployment can be run by calling `ansible-playbook --inventory ansible/inventory ansible/deploy.yml --extra-vars=@override.yml`, where `override.yml` is the path to your override file.

+The `deploy.yml` playbook will run deployment from start to finish;
-It can be run by calling `ansible-playbook --inventory ansible/inventory ansible/run.yml --extra-vars=@override.yml`, where `override.yml` is the path to your override file.
-The `run.yml` playbook includes various constituent playbooks which perform different parts of the deployment.
-An individual section of Tenks can be run separately by substituting `ansible/run.yml` in the command above with the path to the playbook you want to run.
+`teardown.yml` is `deploy.yml`'s "mirror image" to tear down a cluster.
+These playbooks automatically set `cmd` appropriately, and they contain various constituent playbooks which perform different parts of the deployment.
+An individual section of Tenks can be run separately by substituting `ansible/deploy.yml` in the command above with the path to the playbook(s) you want to run.
 The current playbooks can be seen in the Ansible structure diagram in the *Development* section.
+Bear in mind that you will have to set `cmd` in your override file if you are running any of the sub-playbooks individually.

 ## Development